teamclairvoyant/airflow-rest-api-plugin/README.md

 The API's will all return a common response object.
 It is a JSON object with the following entries in it:

-arguments      - Dict       - Dictionary with the arguments you passed in and their values call_time      - Timestamp  - Time in which the request was received by the server output         - String     - Text output from calling the CLI function
+airflow_cmd    - String     - Airflow command being ran on the commandline arguments      - Dict       - Dictionary with the arguments you passed in and their values call_time      - Timestamp  - Time in which the request was received by the server output         - String     - Text output from calling the CLI function